Embroidermodder/Embroidermodder/README.md

 ### Design

 These are key bits of reasoning behind why the software is built the way it is.

+#### Shortcuts

+A shortcut can be made up of zero or more modifier keys and at least one non-modifier key pressed at once.

+To make this list quickly assessable, we can produce a list of hashes which are simply the flags ORed together.

+The shortcuts are stored in the csv file "shortcuts.csv" as a 5-column table with the first 4 columns describing the key combination.
+This is loaded into the shortcuts `TABLE`.
+Each tick the program checks the input state for this combination by first translating the key names into indices for the key state, then checking for whether all of them are set to true.

 #### CAD command review